ravichoudhary33/demo-chatbot/README.md

-A simple app to chat with an LLM which can be used to create any LLM Inference Web Apps using Python only.
+A simple app to chat with an LLM which can be used to query Governemnt Schemes.

-This particular app uses OpenAI's GPT-4 API to generate responses to your messages.
-You can easily change the code to use any other API or model.
+This particular app uses Ollama API to generate responses to your messages.

 ## Tutorial